Paid pandemic leave in some awards

 Employees also can’t take paid pandemic leave if they’re entitled to workers compensation benefits because of contracting coronavirus.

-The leave needs to start before, but can finish after, 29 October 2020.
+The leave needs to start before, but can finish after, 29 March 2021.
+All leave taken under Schedule Y needs to start before 29 March 2021.

 An employer can't dismiss an employee or take any other adverse action against them because the employee is entitled to, or takes, paid pandemic leave.
 Find out more about protections at work.